gabo-di/CropGrowthTutorial/README.md

 ```
 which auto-activate the project and enable local path handling from DrWatson.

-## Notebooks
+## Run Notebooks
 In case you have problems runing the notbooks then run
 ```julia
 using IJulia
 IJulia.installkernel("Julia CropGrowthTutorial", "--project=$(Base.active_project())")
 notebook(;dir=projectdir(), detached=true)
 ```
-then browse to the notebook that you want to run
+then browse to the notebook that you want to run.